East Surrey Poverty Truth Commission

 The Poverty Truth Commission is integral to our vision for a poverty-free future

-We work alongside people with experience of using the foodbank and/or the pantry, helping to raise awareness of the drivers of poverty and ensure that those affected by poverty are central to decisions about how to tackle it.
+We work alongside people with experience of using the foodbank and the pantry, helping to raise awareness of the drivers of poverty and ensure that those affected by poverty are central to decisions about how to tackle it.

 We set up the East Surrey Poverty Truth Commission (ESPTC) in May 2019, bringing together a group of Community Commissioners who have used the foodbank with a group of Civic & Business Commissions who are senior representatives within local organisations who regularly come into contact with commissioners.